cosmos72/gls/README.md

 Beta.

-Lightly tested on amd64, 386, arm64 with Go 1.10.1.
+Lightly tested on 386, amd64, arm, arm64 with Go 1.10.1.
-32-bit arm supported in theory but not tested.
+Other architectures (mips, mips64, ppc64, s390x) supported in theory but not tested.
-Other architectures (mips, ppc64, s390x ...) currently not supported.

 ### How it works ###